| |

 Online Homeschool Communities

 Don’t forget the online communities!
 You can find supportive groups on Facebook and blogs.
-Connecting with these online communities helps when you feel lonely.
+Connecting with these online communities helps when you’re feeling lonely and can’t get together with “in-person” friends.

 I love that online groups can help us find other moms with similar experiences as our own.
 Some of my best friends are the ones I met through these online forums.